TuringLang/AdvancedHMC.jl/docs/src/get_started.md

 There is experimental support for running static HMC on the GPU using CUDA.
 To do so, the user needs to have [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) installed, ensure the logdensity of the `Hamiltonian` can be executed on the GPU and that the initial points are a `CuArray`.
-A small working example can be found at `test/cuda.jl`.
+A small working example can be found at `test/CUDA/cuda.jl`.

 ## Footnotes

 [^1]: The Euclidean metric is also known as the mass matrix in the physical perspective.
-See [Hamiltonian mass matrix](@ref hamiltonian-mm) for available metrics.
+See [Hamiltonian mass matrix](@ref hamiltonian_mm) for available metrics.
 [^2]: About the leapfrog integration scheme: Suppose ${\bf x}$ and ${\bf v}$ are the position and velocity of an individual particle respectively; $i$ and $i+1$ are the indices for time values $t_i$ and $t_{i+1}$ respectively; $dt = t_{i+1} - t_i$ is the time step size (constant and regularly spaced intervals), and ${\bf a}$ is the acceleration induced on a particle by the forces of all other particles.
 Furthermore, suppose positions are defined at times $t_i, t_{i+1}, t_{i+2}, \dots $, spaced at constant intervals $dt$, the velocities are defined at halfway times in between, denoted by $t_{i-1/2}, t_{i+1/2}, t_{i+3/2}, \dots $, where $t_{i+1} - t_{i + 1/2} = t_{i + 1/2} - t_i = dt / 2$, and the accelerations ${\bf a}$ are defined only on integer times, just like the positions.
 Then the leapfrog integration scheme is given as: $x_{i} = x_{i-1} + v_{i-1/2} dt; \quad v_{i+1/2} = v_{i-1/2} + a_i dt$.
 For available integrators refer to [Integrator](@ref integrator).
 [^3]: On kernels: In the classical HMC approach, during the first step, new values for the momentum variables are randomly drawn from their Gaussian distribution, independently of the current values of the position variables.
 A Metropolis update is performed during the second step, using Hamiltonian dynamics to provide a new state.
 For available kernels refer to [Kernel](@ref kernel).